-Amendment Date: 2/20/2021 3/13/2021
+Amendment Date: 1/15/2020 3/13/2021 1/2/2025

-To establish fair pricing, rules and procedures for facility rentals to the public.
+To establish fair pricing, rules, and procedures for facility reservations to the public.

-Park pavilion rental terms and regulations
+Park pavilion reservation terms and regulations

-Pavilions are rented Monday through Sundays and must be reserved in advance.
-Pavilions are shared spaces when they are not rented.
+Pavilions are reserved Monday through Sundays April-October and must be reserved in advance.
+Reservations open each February.
+Pavilions are shared spaces when they are not reserved.
 Reservations have preference over general public use.
-Pavilions available for rental include:
+Reservations can be made online or by visiting the Recreation and Parks main office.
+Pavilions available for reservation include: